Craft a Visual Storytelling Campaign Without Breaking the Bank

-Throughout the fight to protect the Affordable Care Act, we’ve been testing and refining tactics for collecting and disseminating personal stories online to sway elected officials and our target audiences.
+Throughout the fight to protect the Affordable Care Act, The Hub Project tested and refined tactics for collecting and disseminating personal stories online to sway elected officials and our target audiences.

 - Use innovative techniques to collect stories online and offline -- then disseminate them via paid and organic tactics